antsankov/go-live/README.md

 A fast, portable Go command line utility that serves a file directory over HTTP.
 Can be used for local web development, production static-site serving, or as a network file host.
 By default, `go-live` serves the directory it is executed in.

 Based on JavaScript's famous `live-server` utility.
 Supports Linux, Windows, and Mac, as well as ARM.

-Check out the TODO list if interested in helping.
+See TODO list if interested in helping.

+*To use*: Run `go-live` in your terminal while in directory you want to serve.

+## Example

+![go-live-demo](https://user-images.githubusercontent.com/2533512/94636832-5554c900-0293-11eb-8aea-585f8d007fab.gif)

 ## Use-Cases
 * Local development of an HTML/JS project (can serve any frontend code).
 * Host a production static site yourself as a GitHub Pages alternative.
-* A lightweight network file host.
-Can serve over a LAN or the Internet.
+* A lightweight network file host that can serve over a LAN or the whole Internet.
 * Run on an embedded system or Kubernetes cluster to share files and host a static website on a network (full binary is less than 5MB).

-## Example

-![go-live-demo](https://user-images.githubusercontent.com/2533512/94636832-5554c900-0293-11eb-8aea-585f8d007fab.gif)

 ## Install